sven-hash/docs/docs/run-nym-nodes/build-nym.md

 git checkout tags/v1.0.0
 # this builds your binaries with mainnet configuration
-# you can build for the testnet by replacing 'mainnet' with 'sandbox'
+cargo build --release
+# to build your binaries with Sandbox testnet configuration, run this instead:
-NETWORK=mainnet cargo build --release
+NETWORK=sandbox cargo build --release
 ```

 Quite a bit of stuff gets built.
 The key working parts are: